 Manarola, Cinque Terre

 Every year a presepe made of recycled material is lit up on December the 8th, day devoted to the Holy Mary when in Italy Christmas decorations are usually set up in all houses.
-This year, actually, it was not sure they could do it, as the man who every year prepares the event on the mount’s slope fell ill and didn’t guarantee he would have been fit enough for the show until the last minute.
+This year, actually, it was not sure they could do it, as the man who every year prepares the event on the mount’s slope fell ill and didn’t guarantee he would be fit enough for the show until the last minute.
 But he was helped by a team of locals so also this year the presepe sparked people’s evening.

 Riomaggiore, Cinque Terre